Teixeira de Freitas

 Teixeira de Freitas is a city in the extreme south of the Brazilian state of Bahia, on the margins of BR-101 highway.
-It is one of the largest cities in the state, with a population estimated As of 2020 at 162,438 inhabitants in an area of 1,166 km^{2}.
+It is one of the largest cities in the state, with a population in 2022 Census at 141,385 inhabitants in an area of 1,166 km^{2}.

 History

 The city had its origin as a crossroads, and has always maintained its character as a place that draws entrepreneurs from other regions.
 Major expansion of industry in the area, combined with the growth of eucalyptus plantations, has adversely impacted small-scale agriculture in the surrounding rural areas, resulting in declining population in those rural areas.
 Teixeira de Freitas has also a busy commercial district and the economy has developed a lot lately thanks to the migration of the population from surrounding towns.